-COLD STRATIFY ALL SEEDS FOR AT LEAST 30 DAYS UNLESS THE PLANT SPECIFIC INSTRUCTIONS MENTION A LONGER PERIOD OF STRATIFICATION
+COLD STRATIFY ALL SEEDS FOR AT LEAST 30 DAYS UNLESS THE PLANT SPECIFIC INSTRUCTIONS MENTION A LONGER PERIOD OF STRATIFICATION.
+SEEDS will not GERMINATE IF YOU DO NOT STRATIFY.

 Even seeds that do not need winter chilling may germinate more quickly and uniformly after a short period of cold stratification.
 Most seeds of climbing plants and shrubs are best sown in containers.